oiad/modPack/README.md

 	#include "\z\addons\dayz_code\Configs\CfgServerTrader\CfgServerTrader.hpp" // Standard briefcase trader files.
 	```

-# mysql database setup	:
+# mySQL database setup fresh install:

 1. If you are only allowed access to your main epoch database from your hosting provider, you can import the <code>SQL\virtualGarage.sql</code> file without editing it.

+2. Virtual Garage includes a custom<code>HiveExt.dll</code> with a customizable table name and stored vehicle cleanup days, this needs to replace your current/official Epoch <code>HiveExt.dll</code> copy the supplied <code>HiveExt.dll</code> from <code>@DayZ_Epoch_Server</code> to your <code>Arma2 OA\@DayZ_Epoch_Server</code> folder.

-2. Open your HiveExt.ini and edit the [Objects] section, add or modify the following code to this section.
+3. Open your HiveExt.ini and edit the [Objects] section, add or modify the following code to this section.
 If needed configure the [ObjectDB] section for external object database settings

 ```
 ; Table name for the virtual garage data to be stored in, default table is 'garage'